Watch & Wager live on all the popular Harness and Thoroughbred tracks.

 Canada’s richest harness race is the season’s first major highlight for the 3-year-old pacers.
-The 2018 edition marks the 35th anniversary of the race that has been won in the past by such legendary superstars as Somebeachsomewhere, Well Said and Gallo Blue Chip.
-Betting Line captured the 2016 edition in 1:47.4 which equaled the track and Canadian record for 3-year-old male pacers.
-In 2017 Fear The Dragon won in 1:48.4 and gave driver David Miller back to back wins.
+The 2019 N.A.
+Cup (June 15) marks the 36th anniversary of the race that has been won in the past by such legendary superstars as Somebeachsomewhere, Well Said and Gallo Blue Chip.
+In 2017 Fear The Dragon won in 1:48:4 and gave driver David Miller back to back wins.
 In 2018 Lather Up won in 1:48:1 for driver Montrell Teague.
 Most recently in 2019 Captain Crunch established a Stakes, Track, and Canadian record winning the N.A.
 Cup in 1:47:2.

 Meadowlands Racing & Ent., East Rutherford, NJ

-The Meadowlands Pace is one of the sport’s premier classics for 3-year-old pacers.
-With a purse of $750,000, it is also one of the richest races.
+The Meadowlands Pace is one of the sport’s premier classics for 3-year-old pacers and one of the richest races.
 The race is part of a stakes-filled night of racing at the Meadowlands that is often referred to as “Harness Racing’s Biggest Party.”
-Huntsville captured the 2017 edition of the Meadowlands Pace in 1:47:1.
+Courtly Choice captured the 2018 edition of the Meadowlands Pace in 1:47:1.
 It was the first win in the Meadowlands Pace for Hall of Famer David Miller.
 In 2019 Brian Sears made use of a ground saving trip and skimmed the pylons late to score with Best In Show in 1:48.
-The 2020 “Pace” will be on Saturday, July 14th
+The 2020 “Pace” will be on Saturday, July 18th.

 New Meadowlands Racetrack